pmndrs/suspend-react/readme.md

 ###### Keep-alive

-The `lifespan` prop defaults to `0` (keep-alive forever).
-It allows you to invalidate items over time.
+The `lifespan` prop allows you to invalidate items over time, it defaults to `0` (keep-alive forever).

 ```jsx
 // Keep cached item alive for one minute